 The Uncomfortable Truth

-Here’s the thing nobody wants to hear.
-You’ve probably been manipulated before.
-Maybe you’re being manipulated right now.
-And you’ve probably used some of these tactics yourself without realizing it.
+Here is the thing nobody wants to hear.
+You have probably been manipulated before.
+Maybe you are being manipulated right now.
+And you have probably used some of these tactics yourself without realizing it.

 David McRaney, author of You Are Not So Smart, writes extensively about how our brains are wired to deceive ourselves and others.
 We confabulate.
 We rationalize.
 We see what we expect to see thanks to confirmation bias.

 The difference between everyday influence and dark psychology is intent.
 Healthy influence is transparent.
 You know someone is persuading you and you can choose to say no. Dark psychology operates in the shadows.
-It works specifically because you don’t see it happening.
+It works specifically because you do not see it happening.
+People with low emotional intelligence are often the easiest targets because they struggle to name what they are feeling in the moment.

-The best defense isn’t paranoia.
-It’s education.
+The best defense is not paranoia.
+It is education.
 Once you can name the tactic, you can see it.
 Once you can see it, it loses most of its power.

 Your feelings are not the problem.
 Your perceptions are not broken.
 And if someone is working overtime to convince you otherwise, that tells you everything you need to know.